Blocking the Trump Social Media Account and Competition Law

 You might be interested too

-• Zecler Argov Law Office Ranked in the Elite Group in Antitrust Law by Dun’s 100
+• Zecler Argot’s office was ranked in the Elite Group by BDI

 • The Competition Authority must act against the Internet giants and not be deterred